-National Acme’s (later Acme-Cleveland Corporation) home base was the manufacture of machine tools, but those operations soon became a drag.
-Between 1982 and 1983, total annual shipments of its metal cutting machine tools dropped from $5 billion to under $3 billion.
+National Acme’s (later Acme-Cleveland Corporation) home base was manufacturing machine tools, but those operations soon became a drag.
+Between 1982 and 1983, total annual shipments of its metal-cutting machine tools dropped from $5 billion to under $3 billion.
 Imports of those tools rose from 10% in 1974 to nearly 42% by 1984.
 Acme-Cleveland reported a net loss of $31.9 million in 1983 on sales of just $164 million.
 The number of employees dropped from 6,300 in 1980 to 2,600 by 1984,6 and down to 2,000 by 1993.
 Fifteen manufacturing plants for National Acme were closed or consolidated.
 To diversify its product portfolio with emerging technologies and to shield against the effects of a long-term slump in machine tool sales, National Acme divested itself of its metalworking operations, focusing instead on telecommunications.

 The number of employees dropped from 6,300 in 1980 to 2,600 by 1984,6 and down to 2,000 by 1993.
 Fifteen manufacturing plants for National Acme were closed or consolidated.
 To diversify its product portfolio with emerging technologies and to shield against the effects of a long-term slump in machine tool sales, National Acme divested itself of its metalworking operations, focusing instead on telecommunications.